Top Kids’ Bookstores in Atlanta

 Think bookstores are a dying breed?
 Take another look around Atlanta.
 We have all kinds of bookstores from small, local shops and specialty stores to giant national chains.
 Some focus only on kids’ books while others have books for everyone with amazing kids’ sections.
 Read on to browse our list of favorites.

 People go gaga over this whimsical bookstore on the Decatur square.
 Take one step inside and you will see why.
 Little Shop of Stories has tall ceilings with artwork-adorned walls and books for children, young adults and adults.
 Their book-enthused staff makes suggestions and they host author signings, story times and camps.

 Sure, B&N is huge.
 There are 13 of them in the Atlanta area alone.
-But one thing that can make it feel a little more intimate is their B&N Kids Club.
-When parents join the free program, they get 30% off list price on any one kids’ book or toy, a $5 reward for every $100 spent on kids’ stuff online and in stores and a free cupcake for all of their children’s birthdays.
+But one thing that can make it feel a little more intimate is their Summer Reading Program.
+Read a designated number of books to receive a free book in July or August.

 The owners of this children’s book store in Decatur call it a “booktique” and they feature black authors with books about black children.
 In addition to their awesome book selection, they offer kids’ programs like the “B-Boys and B-Girls Book Club,” where children receive a book every month, as well as the “Young Entrepreneurs’ Program.”

 Folks love to hit FoxTale in downtown Woodstock for its diverse mix of books including signed first editions, new and used books.
 They have a children’s section with soft floor rugs, tiny chairs and of course tons of kids’ books.

 Shoppers at Ponce City Market love to pop into Posman Books for gifts, cards and of course, books.
 Their children’s section is in the back and is expansive with Golden books, Dr. Seuss, biographies and more.